(Click the image above to view video of this lesson)

 def execute_code(code):

-# Try run code for play and return fake data
+# Pretend to run code and return mock data

 return {"data": f"Executed: {code}"}